-The API of [ServiceRegistry](#) is:
+The API of [ServiceRegistry2](#) is:

 '''

-public interface ServiceRegistry {
+public interface ServiceRegistry2 {

 <T> T injectServicesInto(final T domainObject); 1

 <T> T lookupService(Class<T> service); 2

 <T> Iterable<T> lookupServices(Class<T> service); 3

+List<Object> getRegisteredServices(); 4

 }

 '''

-- 1 injects services into domain object; used extensively internally by the framework (eg to inject to other services, or to entities, or integration test instances, or fixture scripts). - 2 returns the first registered service that implements the specified class - 3 returns an [Iterable](#) in order to iterate over all registered services that implement the specified class
+- 1 injects services into domain object; used extensively internally by the framework (eg to inject to other services, or to entities, or integration test instances, or fixture scripts). - 2 returns the first registered service that implements the specified class - 3 returns an [Iterable](#) in order to iterate over all registered services that implement the specified class - 4 returns the list of all domain services that constitute the running application (including internal domain services).

-Service injection is done automatically if objects are created using the [.adoc#rgsvc_api_FactoryService\[FactoryService\]](#)
+Service injection is done automatically if objects are created using the [FactoryService](#).

-The primary use case is to instantiate domain objects using a regular constructor ("new is the new new"), and then using the '#injectServicesInto(...)'
-API to set up any dependencies.
+The primary use case is to instantiate domain objects using a regular constructor ("new is the new new"), and then using the [#injectServicesInto\(...\)](#) API to set up any dependencies.